6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 Like nearby Derinkuyu, the Hittites built the city to take refuge from frequent invasions.
 These troglodyte cave cities are several stories deep with sophisticated ventilation systems.
 Amazingly, they once could accommodate as many as 20,000 people.

-In Christian times, churches, monasteries and even wineries (now we’re talking) were carved from the rocks and thousands took shelter underground during the Arab invasions of the seventh century.
+In Christian times, churches, monasteries, and even wineries (now we’re talking) were carved from the rocks and thousands took shelter underground during the Arab invasions of the seventh century.

-Though only 4 of the 8 floors of Kaymakli are open to the public, I found the confined, shallow spaces of those four floors to be more than enough for me.
-After 30 minutes I was ready to be back outside.
-I’m not claustrophobic but it’s safe to assume I don’t have a bright future as a troglodyte.
+Though only 4 of the 8 floors of Kaymakli are open to the public, I find the confined, shallow spaces of those four floors to be more than enough for me.
+After 30 minutes I’m more than ready to be back outside.

 4. Cappadocia’s Best Sunset Views

-The signs led to cliff-side views over the pinkish-peaks of the Rose Valley that were simply awe-inspiring.
-Along the edge, enterprising vendors selling drinks and snacks set up cozy seating areas with carpets or cushions for their customers to appreciate the view.
-I bought a glass of wine and settled into a carpeted seat.
+Along the edge, enterprising vendors sell drinks and snacks and set up cozy seating areas with carpets or cushions for their customers to appreciate the view.

-I later discovered that the town of Goreme also has a pretty fabulous sunset spot that’s well worth the walk up the hill.
-Whichever spot you choose, the sunset views over the Cappadocia region are a must-see.
+I later discover that the town of Goreme also has a pretty fabulous sunset spot (and it’s well worth the walk up the hill!).

 5. The Cappadocia Hot Air Balloon Experience